-As always I welcome your comments, suggestions, ideas, and potential articles.
-Such historical dialog is productive in the development of historical dialog.
+Comments, suggestions, ideas, and potential articles for these pages are always welcome.
+Such dialog is productive in the development of historical knowledge on the important roles played by maritime forces.

 Dr. Charles C. Chadbourn, III